 Pour the mixture into the skillet and place it in a larger baking pan.
 Add warm water to the pan until it comes halfway up the side of the dish Carefully place it into the oven, making sure not to slosh the water around and bake for 60 minutes.

 When it's time to take it out - don't fear - it's absolutely going to look like it's under-baked. (that's normal) Remove the skillet from the water and place in the fridge to cool.
 Serve in the skillet with ice cream on the side.

 This is a really fun one to make - I encourage you to eat right from the pan with family!

 Welcome to What's Gaby Cooking!
 I'm Gaby!
-I'm a chef, cookbook author (NYT Best-Seller), entrepreneur, and mom and I’m here to bring you easy, healthy, comforting recipes that you and your friends and family will love!
+I'm a culinary school trained chef, New York Times Best Selling cookbook author, entrepreneur, and mom and I’m here to bring you easy, healthy, comforting recipes that you and your friends and family will love!